High Throughput Neuroanatomy

 CSHL Courses are intensive, running all day and often including evenings and weekends; students are expected to attend all sessions and reside on campus for the duration of the course.

-Xiaoyin Chen, Allen Institute
+Xiaoyin Chen, Allen Institute for Brain Science

 Laura DeNardo, University of California Los Angeles